XI. One Must Fellowship Clearly on Truths Concerning the Relationship Between God and the Bible

-5. What exactly is the true belief in God?
+5. What is true belief in God?
 How should one believe in God in order to obtain His praise?

 from Preface to The Word Appears in the Flesh

 A true belief in God is not about believing in Him in order to be saved and is even less about being a good person.
-It is also not just about believing in God in order to have human likeness.
-Actually, people should not view their belief in God as just a belief that there is a God, and then nothing more; it is not that you should merely believe that God is the truth, the way, the life, and then nothing more.
-Nor is it just so you acknowledge God, much less is it merely to believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and that God is supreme.
-It is not merely so that you believe this; rather it is that you—your whole being and your whole heart—should follow God, allow God to employ you, allow God to use you in His service, and that you should do anything for God.
-It is not that only those predestined and chosen by God should believe in Him.
-Actually, all of mankind should worship God, heed Him and obey Him, because mankind was made by God.
+It is also not just about believing in God in order to possess a human likeness.
+In fact, people should not see faith as just a belief that there is a God; it is not that you should merely believe that God is the truth, the way, the life, and nothing more.
+Nor is it just so you acknowledge God and believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and supreme.
+It is not merely to have you believe these facts.
+God’s will is that your whole being and your heart should be given to God and submit to God; that is, you should follow God, allow God to make use of you, be happy to do service for Him, and you should do anything for God.

 from “Only the Pursuit of the Truth Is the True Belief in God” in Records of Christ’s Talks